algolia/algoliasearch-client-go/website/docs/contributing/add-new-language.md

 Every methods of every clients provide a parameter that does not exist in the REST API, called `requestOptions`.

-This parameter **must** be the last parameter of a method, and allow a user to override/merge extra `query parameters` or `headers` with the transporter ones.
+This parameter **must** be the last parameter of a method, and allow a user to override/merge additional `query parameters` or `headers` with the transporter ones.

 ### Requesters